 More detailed examples of how to configure NLog can be found here: https://github.com/nlog/NLog/wiki/Configuration-file.
-NOTE: A faulty nlog.config will cause the Password Capture Agent to stop logging.

 Configuring the web service

 You can modify the default values of the following configuration parameters related to password synchronization in the Designer.